 This is the notice to the appropriate local government entity that a local government officer has become aware of facts that require the officer to file this statement in accordance with Chapter 176, Local Government Code.
 This form is to be filed in the City Secretary's office no later than 5:00 p.m.
-February 12, 2021.
+February 18, 2022.

-10. Amended Appointment of Campaign Treasurer (Form ACTA) and Instruction Guide ACTA form and instruction guide.

-11. Candidate Campaign Finance Report (form C/OH) and Instruction Guide

-C/OH Form and instruction guide.

-12. Candidate Report of Unexpended Contributions (Form C/OH-UC) and Instruction Guide C/OH-UC Form and instruction guide.

-13. Title 15, Election Code

-Copy of Title 15, Election Code Regulating Political Funds and Campaigns.

-14. Filing Authority's Duties

-Guide to Local Filing Authority's Duties under Campaign Finance Law.

-15. Campaign Finance Guide

-Copy of Campaign Finance Guide for Candidates Who File with Local Filing Authorities.
+- 10. Amended Appointment of Campaign Treasurer (Form ACTA) and Instruction Guide ACTA form and instruction guide. - 11.
+Candidate Campaign Finance Report (form C/OH) and Instruction Guide C/OH Form and instruction guide. - 12.
+Candidate Report of Unexpended Contributions (Form C/OH-UC) and Instruction Guide C/OH-UC Form_and instruction guide. - 13.
+Texas Ethics Title 15, Election Code Copy of Title 15, Election Code Regulating Political Funds and Campaigns. - 14.
+Guide to Local Filing Authority's Duties Guide to Local Filing Authority's Duties under Campaign Finance Law. - 15.
+Campaign Finance Guide Copy of Campaign Finance Guide for Candidates Who File with Local Filing Authorities.